aptima-ai/aptima_framework/docs/ten_agent/playground/run_va_realtime.md

 # Run Voice Assistant with Voice to Voice Realtime API

-This guide will help you to run the Voice Assistant with Voice to Voice Realtime API in the TEN-Agent Playground.
+This guide will help you to run the Voice Assistant with Voice to Voice Realtime API in the APTIMA-Agent Playground.

 ## Prerequisites

-- Make sure you have the TEN-Agent playground running.
-If not, follow the [Run Playground](https://doc.theten.ai/ten-agent/quickstart) guide to start the playground.
+- Make sure you have the APTIMA-Agent playground running.
+If not, follow the [Run Playground](https://doc.theten.ai/aptima-agent/quickstart) guide to start the playground.
 - You will need following information prepared:
   - Realtime API Key
 - RTC info, currently only Agora RTC is supported.
 You can register your account at [Agora](https://www.agora.io/).
 We assume you have your App ID and App Certificate ready when you configure your `.env` file.